 My posture immediately changes.
 I smile.
 I imagine everyone in the room is already my friend.
 They all want to talk to me and catch up.
 Plus, I have the answer to all their problems and the key to making their dreams come true.
 I’m like Genie from Aladdin.

 How does that make me feel?
 Well, it does wonders to my ego haha.
 It makes me feel good.
 It makes me feel like I have a purpose there and it makes me keen to approach people because I know I can help them.

 Interpreting messages.
 No one can interpret messages for me.
 People can tell me their perspective, but at the end of the day I am going to believe the interpretation I want to believe.
 Even if it is a lie.

 For example, a guy says “You look beautiful,” I can: a) thank him and let my ego enjoy the compliment or b) make the assumption he is lying and feel anger towards him.

 The same situation, but completely different emotional responses.
-And I choose which way I want to emotionally respond.
-Therefore, it is not logical to choose the option that has the best outcome for everyone involved?
+I choose which way I want to emotionally respond.
+Therefore, is it not logical to choose the option that has the best outcome for everyone involved?

 Yes, we do have automatic responses to things; but remember we chose those automatic responses in the first place by what we practice.

 We can reprogram our automatic responses by repeatedly practising a different response.
 Easier said than done, but 100 percent possible.
 There is a good article about it here.